juanjoneri/Bazaar/RISC V/instructions.md

 Using the command `riscv64-unknown-elf-gcc --help > riscv64_help.txt` I redirected the output of the help command to find out more about the functionality of risc V compiler.
 The file was named [riscv64_help.txt](./riscv64_help.txt) and can be found in the attachments.
 Specifically, I found an option for saving temporary files created in the different stages of c compilation `-save-temps`.

-When I run the hello.c program using this option the following fiiles where generated
+When I run the hello.c program using this option the following files where generated

-- *preprocessing* generated a hello.i file
+- *preprocessing* generated a hello.i file with some initial processing.
+This includes joining continued lines (lines ending with a \) and stripping comments.
 - *compilation* generated hello.s file, containing the generated assembly instructions.
-- *assembly* generated hello.o
+- *assembly* generated hello.o, by translating the assembly instructions to machine code, or object code.
 - *linking* generated hello, an executable program

 ### hello.c